Monday, February 18, 2008

 My opinion:

+This is one case where I have a lot of respect for the book and the movie, even if they're good for very different reasons.
 The Shining is probably one of King's best novels.
 It's what he does best: describing a male author who struggles with his own demons while fighting a supernatural evil.
 Of course, the setting is pretty silly - who would take their child in the middle of nowhere when the father is an alcoholic and has rage issues?
 Pet Sematary had the "build a fence" issue, and this book has a similar glaring problem: don't go there and you'll be spared.
 But the characters are strong, and the story works on many levels.
 One of King's strong suits is inner dialogue, and in this book, the inner dialogue of the characters meshes constantly with the dark powers in the hotel trying to overtake their minds.

 This is also one of Kubrick's best movies.
 He's in his own element, offering us horror through skillful visuals.
 The hotel set is magnificent: large, oppressive and with long hallways.
 Kubrick's use of colors, especially red, is an effective way of creating suspense in a horror film.
 I liked the subtle visual ideas: the disappearing/reappearing twins, the tricycle Danny rides through the long hallways, and particularly the mace, which I thought to be much more imposing than the attacking topiary in the book.
 Less is more, and this movie has achieved many scary scenes with relatively little special effects.
 The one thing I found a little lame is the blood gushing into the hotel hallway.
 It sort of loses meaning because it comes up three or so times throughout the movie; fake blood is the oldest trick in the book and not all that scary to a modern viewer.
 But it still manages to be somehow stylish.
 The "Red rum" scene where Danny goes into a trance is very effective and particularyl well acted by Danny Lloyd.